James Williamson b. 1713 Scotland, d. March 31, 1806

 Huck's Defeat or the Battle of Williamson's

-Plantation was an engagement of the American Revolutionary War that
+Plantation was an engagement of the American Revolutionary War that occurred

-of the first battles of the southern campaign to be won by Patriot militia.
+first battles of the southern campaign to be won by Patriot militia.

 Background